dngulin/ksi/Documentation~/api/T.DeallocAttribute.g.md

 > \| **[API](index.g.md) / DeallocAttribute**
 > \]

-Attribute to indicate a [DynSized](T.DynSizedAttribute.g.md)type that requires manual deallocation.
+Attribute to indicate a [DynSized](T.DynSizedAttribute.g.md) type that requires manual deallocation.

 Should be added to a struct that contains fields of the `Dealloc` type.